-Florida: Well, we may as well start with a team that’s buzzword is opportunity, for that’s where the rookies will play.
+Florida Marlins: Well, we may as well start with a team that’s buzzword is opportunity, for that’s where the rookies will play.
 After all, there’s almost no veterans on the roster.
 Having said that, the performances the Marlins have got from their rookie pitchers has been unbelievable.
-Taylor Tankersley has fanned 15 batters in just 12.2 IP, and looks like he’s settling in nicely in a set-up role.
+Taylor Tankersley has fanned 15 batters in just 12 2/3 IP, and looks like he’s settling in nicely in a set-up role.
 Carlos Martinez has also found his niche as a set-up man, although he’s allowing too many baserunners.
-Josh Johnson was given a chance to start and has run with it, fanning 80 in 90.2 IP.
+Josh Johnson was given a chance to start and has run with it, fanning 80 in 90 2/3 IP.
 Anibal Sanchez, a key component of the Josh Beckett deal, has been inconsistent, but has looked brilliant at times.
-Last night, for instance, he threw seven shutout innings of one-hit ball at the Nats.
-Scott Olsen, when he’s not getting in Miggy Cabrera’s face, has been solid, with 85 Ks in 96.2 IP.
+On Wednesday, for instance, he threw seven shutout innings of one-hit ball at the Nats.
+Scott Olsen, when he’s not getting in Miguel Cabrera’s face, has been solid, with 85 Ks in 96 2/3 IP.
 Logan Kensing is another rookie hurler excelling as a set-up man.
 Ricky Nolasco has also looked sharp at times.

-Atlanta: The Braves are another team where opportunity knocks for any pitcher — especially a reliever — who can actually get anyone out.
+Atlanta Braves: The Braves are another team on which opportunity knocks for any pitcher — especially a reliever — who can actually get anyone out.
 Atlanta went el cheapo on its bullpen this year, and the results have shown.
-But it’s created a situation where unproven pitchers are getting their shot.
+But it’s created a situation in which unproven pitchers are getting their shot.
 And some of them have succeeded.
 Ken Ray, for instance, looks like he’ll get save chances for the time being.
-Starter Chuck James is not striking out as many as I’d like to see, but he’s getting outs.
+Starter Chuck James is not striking out as many as we’d like to see, but he’s getting outs.
 Relievers Kevin Barry and Tyler Yates are enjoying success, a rarity in the Braves’ pen this year.

-New York: This mostly veteran squad was getting superb work from Brian Bannister before he got hurt.
-More recently, last year’s top pick, Michael Pelfrey, has begun to make a contribution with a pair of solid starts.
+New York Mets: This mostly veteran squad was getting superb work from Brian Bannister before he got hurt.
+More recently, last year’s top pick, Mike Pelfrey, has begun to make a contribution with a pair of solid starts.

-Chicago: Pitching, the Cubs main strength in recent years, has let them down this season in a very forgettable 2006 campaign.
-On the plus side, however, injuries to veteran hurlers have opened the door for a pair of rookies to make their mark.
+Chicago Cubs: Pitching, the Cubs’ main strength in recent years, has let them down this season in a very forgettable 2006 campaign.
+However, on the plus side, injuries to veteran hurlers have opened the door for a pair of rookies to make their mark.
 Carlos Marmol has had his command issues, but a low hit rate has paved the way for his success.
 Sean Marshall hasn’t been quite as fortunate in overcoming command issues of his own, but he has won five games and as a result has worked his way into the Cubs’ plans on a more long-term basis.

-San Diego: The Padres have put together the second best pitching staff in the NL and several rookies have played key roles this year.
+San Diego Padres: The Padres have put together the second best pitching staff in the NL and several rookies have played key roles this year.
 Reliever Brian Sweeney, a former Mariner farmhand, is hardly dominant, but he limits the baserunners he allows, and has experienced good success as a result.
-Cla Meredith, stolen from the Bosox who were desperate to get back Tim Wakefield’s personal catcher (Doug Mirabelli), has tremendous potential as a reliever.
-As for the starters, both Mike Thompson and Clay Hensley have enjoyed some success, but I would like to see both of them improve their command.
+Cla Meredith, stolen from the BoSox, who were desperate to get back Tim Wakefield’s personal catcher (Doug Mirabelli), has tremendous potential as a reliever.
+As for the starters, both Mike Thompson and Clay Hensley have enjoyed some success, but we would like to see both of them improve their command.

-San Francisco: Jonathan Sanchez looks almost unhittable.
+San Francisco Giants: Jonathan Sanchez looks almost unhittable.
 He’s another potential closer.
 Matt Cain has gotten mixed results, but he’s held opponents to a .220 mark and that bodes well for his future.

-Colorado: The Rockies have actually had a decent pitching staff this year, which is rare footage indeed.
-I love what I’ve seen from reliever Ramon Ramirez, who has quickly moved up the depth chart with his excellent results.
+Colorado Rockies: The Rockies have actually had a decent pitching staff this year, which is rare footage indeed.
+We love what we’ve seen from reliever Ramon Ramirez, who has quickly moved up the depth chart with his excellent results.

-Arizona: Enrique Gonzalez has not been overmatched.
-His low WHIP suggests that his ERA is currently inflated, so I’d expect it to lower over the course of the second half.
+Arizona Diamondbacks: Enrique Gonzalez has not been overmatched.
+His low WHIP suggests that his ERA is currently inflated, so we’d expect it to lower over the course of the second half.